The Dance Project, Inc. is a joint effort between students and parents to promote fun dancing, self-respect, and leadership -

 Chaperons, Snacks & Beverages, Safety, Prayer, Community Donations

 Changes in the culture around the Livingston County area:

-Because of the prayers and support of many area individuals and families, and the hard work of many dedicated volunteers in The Dance Project, Inc., positive changes are taking place in our community and at our some of our school dances.
+Because of the prayers and support of many area individuals and families, and the hard work of many dedicated volunteers in The Dance Project, Inc., positive changes are taking place in our community and at area school dances.